PacificBiosciences/pb-CpG-tools/README.md

 of CG sites with zero modification probability.
 This mode does not ensure that aligned reads also display a CG site (e.g., there could be sequence mismatches between the reads and reference).

-Using the `--hap-tag` flag allows an arbitrary SAM tag to be used to identify haplotypes, rather than the default `HP` tag.
+Using the `--hap-tag` argument allows an arbitrary SAM tag to be used to identify haplotypes, rather than the default `HP` tag.
 The haplotype values must be `0`, `1`, and `2`, where `0` is not assigned/ambiguous.

 ## Example Data